GRI: 102-16; 102-17; 205-2

 Walmart also re-released its Standards for Suppliers in early 2021.
 The revised Standards include foundational expectations of suppliers on topics not previously covered, including food and product safety, consumer protection, trade and sanctions compliance, conflicts of interest and fair competition.
-The scope of the Standards was also expanded to cover suppliers of goods Walmart purchases for its own use (in addition to suppliers of goods we intend to resell, which were previously covered) and examples of good practice in action were included.
+The scope of the Standards was also expanded to cover suppliers of goods Walmart purchases for its own use (in addition to suppliers of goods we intend to resell, which were previously covered) and examples of good practice in action.

 The Code makes clear that every Walmart associate—at every level of the company—is responsible for upholding our standards and complying with all relevant laws and regulations; we also expect our suppliers, vendors, service providers and other business partners to act with integrity and honor our values.

 While fostering and maintaining our culture of integrity is every associate’s job, we have over 1,000 Ethics & Compliance and other Global Governance associates around the world who are dedicated to: